Oliver Wendell Jones: First appearance

-Oliver first appeared in a Bloom County's daily strip on September 26, 1983, dragging a desktop computer in a wagon.
+Oliver first appeared in a Bloom County daily strip on September 26, 1983, dragging a desktop computer in a wagon.
 Over the course of strips on the following four days, he used his Banana Jr. 6000 computer to alter the front page of the New York Times from "Reagan Calls Women 'America's Most Valuable Resource'" to "Reagan Calls Women 'America's Li'l Dumplin's'", sparking nationwide outrage (the comment was based on a real comment made by Hayden Fry, the football coach for the University of Iowa).
-He similarly hacked into the headquarters of Russia's state-owned newspaper and attempted to change the headlines to "Gorbachev Urges Disarmament!
+He similarly hacked into the headquarters of Russia's state-owned newspaper and attempted to change the headlines to “Gorbachev Urges Disarmament!
 Complete!
-Total!" (though due to a mistranslation, the headlines actually read "Gorbachev Sings Tractors!
+Total!” (though due to a mistranslation, the headlines actually read "Gorbachev Sings Tractors!
 Turnips!
 Buttocks!").
 He also breached computers at the National Strategic Defense Center (a reference to NORAD), AT&T's telephone customer account file, and the IRS in order to give his father a multi-million dollar tax refund.

 Among his other accomplishments is building an atomic bomb for a school science project using radioactive material scraped from luminescent clocks, a feat that got him suspended from school.
-He also hijacked HBO's transmissions claiming to be leader of the "People's Revolutionary Anti Scrambling Front for the Liberation of Public Airwaves etc, etc." in a stunt reminiscent of Captain Midnight's similar hijacking of HBO.
+He also hijacked HBO's transmissions, claiming to be leader of the "People's Revolutionary Anti Scrambling Front for the Liberation of Public Airwaves etc, etc." in a stunt reminiscent of Captain Midnight's similar hijacking of HBO.